mendix/widgets-resources/packages/tools/pluggable-widgets-tools/README.md

 ### Available tasks

 -   `start:web` Build and watch the changes of your Web widget.
-It will refresh your browser automatically once building is done, but only if you run this command on the same machine where Studio Pro is running.
+Your web app will reload automatically to reflect changes.
+You need to run the command on the same machine as Studio Pro.
 -   `start:native` Build and watch the changes of your Native widget.
-Your native app will reload automatically.
+Your native app will reload automatically to reflect changes.
 -   `build:web` Build your Web widget
 -   `build:native` Build your Native widget
 -   `release:web` Create a release build of your Web widget